jayamanikharyono/tableau-workbook-action/README.md

 ## Example
 ##### Usage Scenario

-> - Want to deploy film workbook to tableau server
+> - Want to publish film workbook to tableau server
 > - workbook and metadata files placed in /tests/workbooks dir
 > - using one metadata files (can be multiple files)